deveox/humanize/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: "\U0001F680 New feature proposal"
-about: Suggest an idea for this project
+description: Suggest an idea for Humanize
-title: ''
-labels: ''
+labels: ['feature request']
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for your interest in the project and taking the time to fill out this feature report!
+  - type: textarea
+    id: feature-description
+    attributes:
+      label: What problem is this solving
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      description: 'A clear and concise description of what the problem is.
+Ex. when using the function X we cannot do Y.'

-**Describe the solution you'd like**
+    validations:
+      required: true
+  - type: textarea
+    id: proposed-solution
+    attributes:
+      label: Proposed solution
-A clear and concise description of what you want to happen.
+      description: 'A clear and concise description of what you want to happen with an API proposal when applicable'
+    validations:
+      required: true
+  - type: textarea
+    id: alternative
+    attributes:

-**Describe alternatives you've considered**
+      label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.